jnstockley/AddressBookCLI/README.md

   - More ways to manipulate the data on the mySQL server

 Any other questions tweet me on twitter @jackstockley_ and Ill add it here

+Find a bug please be sure to report it under the issues tab!